lens-biophotonics/ZetaStitcher/doc/tutorial.rst

 your translational stage are inverted), use options ``--iX`` and ``--iY`` to specify axis inversion.
 We then specify an output file name using the ``-o`` option.
 Finally, for this testing run, we don't want to produce the whole output stack.
-We therefore limit the output between 200 and 202 um (noninclusivee) using the ``--zmin`` and ``-zmax`` options.
+We therefore limit the output to one frame (``--nz``) starting at 200 um (``--zmin``).
 Since we have specified a voxel size of 2 along Z, the output image will contain one frame only (i.e. we are producing a 2D image).
-Note the trailing dot in the command
-line: that's the path to the directory containing the input stacks (in this case, that means the current directory).
+Note the trailing dot in the command line: that's the path to the directory containing the input stacks (in this case, that means the current directory).
  You can now inspect the result of this *nominal stitching*.

 Global optimal alignment and fusion